ryans2014/MtLib/README.md

 ```C++
 void ThreadPool::Wait();
 ```
 * Block until all pending tasks are cleared.
+This includes both tasks submitted by master thread, and by tasks submitted by slave thread themselves.
+* Calling the Wait method from a slave thread is undefined behavior.

 ```C++